DalianisIoannis/Disease_Monitor/README.md

 # Disease_Monitor
 An app that saves, edits and receives querries on viruses outbreaks' data.
+Maybe printKlargest should not check if getting to a neighbor node.
 ## Compile
 ```bash
 make